sidan-lab/drep-delegator-feedback-system/doc/milestone-2.md

 ### Run the frontend

-Define your own .env under the API folder based on the .env.example file
+Define your own .env under the frontend folder based on the .env.example file

 Open another terminal and run below commands to start and run your frontend in your local environment